-To reiterate, re-architecting is a major endeavor that requires the right partner with right experience.
+To reiterate, re-architecting is a major endeavor that requires the right partner with the right experience.
 New skills need to be learned.
 Decisions must be made about whether a complete migration to the cloud, updating an old system, or some combination is the best fit.
 Old data must be protected and reorganized intelligently.
 New data must have a proper place.
 So, how do you know if your company should re-architect?
 A good first step is to consult with industry experts, such as the team at Lineate.
-We’ve helped legacy brands re-architect to ensure that their data can keep up with 21st century demands and we’ve got what it takes to help you, too.
+We’ve helped legacy brands re-architect to ensure that their data can keep up with 21st-century demands and we’ve got what it takes to help you, too.

 To arrange a free consultation about re-architecting your databases, contact one of our experts today.